paginationbar/paginationbar/README.md

 # Features

-- Built-in themes(element , material) design.
+- Built-in themes(element , material) design and more.
 - Does not depend on any **third-party** library.
 - Support **Typescript**.